Long-term outcomes of children conceived through egg donation and their parents: a review of the literature.

 MetadataShow full item record

-This review examined the literature on the long-term outcomes for children and parents in families created through egg donation, focusing on child psychological adjustment, parental psychological health, and parent-child relationship quality.
-Where possible, outcomes were examined according to family disclosure status (i.e. whether or not the parents intended to tell/had told the child about their method of conception).
-The small body of empirical literature indicated that children and parents function well throughout childhood and into early adolescence, although there appeared to be subtle differences in mother-child relationship quality.
-None of the differences found in relationship quality indicated problems in the mother-child relationship, and instead reflected differences within the normal range.
+This review examines the literature on the long-term outcomes for children and parents in families created through egg donation, focusing on child psychological adjustment, parental psychological health, and parent-child relationship quality.
+Where possible, outcomes were examined according to family disclosure status (i.e., whether or not the parents intended to tell/had told the child about their method of conception).
+The small body of empirical literature indicates that children and parents function well throughout childhood and into early adolescence, although there appear to be subtle differences in mother-child relationship quality.
+None of the differences found in relationship quality indicate problems in the mother-child relationship and instead reflect differences within the normal range.

 Humans, Treatment Outcome, Insemination, Artificial, Heterologous, Oocyte Donation, Adaptation, Psychological, Truth Disclosure, Parent-Child Relations, Pregnancy, Time Factors, Child, Female, Male, Psychology, Child, Donor Conception

 Wellcome Trust (097857/Z/11/Z)